alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 We define a number of variables that have global scope for the remainder of the script:

 * `LINE_SHP`: A line "shape", or vector feature.
-GRASS is happy accepting a wide variety of vecotr formats, and we don't even have to specify what they are.
+GRASS is happy accepting a wide variety of vector formats, and we don't even have to specify what they are.
 In my case, I downloaded both an Esri Shapefile (for the road following State Highway 1 between Auckland and Wellington) and a [GeoPackage](https://github.com/opengeospatial/geopackage) (for the main trunk railroad of the North Island).
 Before running this script, I used QGIS to remove all features from my original dataset that I wasn't interested in.
-I could have also performed this filtering in GRASS, which would have had the advantage of making it easier to change my region of interest. *Note: going forward, please never use Shapefiles again, thank you!*
+I could have also performed this filtering in GRASS, which would have had the advantage of making it easier to change my region of interest another time.

 * `PTS_FILE`: "points file", a dataset that will be created in the course of the script's execution, and represents points spaced along our original line features.
 These points represent all of the viewing opportunities we are going to calculate viewsheds for.

 * `ELEV`: GRASS's viewshed tools allow us to set observer heights.
 That is, if you're trying to determine what you can see from your house, ideally you'd account for the fact that your eyes are not at ground level.
 Importantly, **a train is higher up than a car**, and defining the value of this variable *conditionally* allows us to be slightly more germane when coming up with the answer to our problem.

-* `OUTFILE`: the name of the final output raster that we'll collect up at the end and open to see the result. as we will see, the final output is actually just a GeoTiff (image with a projection).
+* `OUTFILE`: the name of the final output raster that we'll collect up at the end and open to see the result.
+As we will see, the final output is actually just a GeoTiff (image with a spatial projection).
 It's handy to have a different name depending on whether we are calculating train or road visibility, as we wouldn't want one to overwrite the other.

-Following the conditional variables, there are sme variables that are considered constant regardless of our mode of transport:
+Following the conditional variables, there are some variables that are considered constant regardless of our mode of transport:

 ```bash
 R_DEM='../data/hillshade/nidemreproj' # Elevation DEM